cloudwego/netpoll/README.md

 framework [Hertz][Hertz] (to be open sourced) based on [Netpoll][Netpoll], both with industry-leading performance.

-[Examples][Netpoll-Benchmark] show how to build RPC client and server using [Netpoll][Netpoll].
+[Examples][netpoll-benchmark] show how to build RPC client and server using [Netpoll][Netpoll].

 For more information, please refer to [Document](#document).